zowe/zebra/README.md

 # Use Zebra with web browser

   To Use Zebra, you'll need to configure the application parameters.
-These parameters can be configured by simply editing the `Zconfig.json` file in the root directory or using Zebra's `/addsetting` function from the browser while Zebra instance is running.
+These parameters can be configured by simply editing the `Zconfig.json` file in the `src/config` directory or using Zebra's `/addsetting` function from the browser (or Web API) while Zebra instance is running.

  ## Configuring Zebra